inflated-goboscript/vec2/README.md

 This is a 2D vector library which is built for [goboscript](https://github.com/aspizu/goboscript).
 It is designed to be used with [inflator](https://github.com/faretek1/inflator).

+Implements
+- A vec2 struct
+- A 2x2 matrix struct

 ## Credits

 - 3blue1brown's youtube series on Linear algebra